mafzaldev/flutter-architecture/README.md

 - Use PascalCase for naming the classes.
 - Use snake_case for naming the files.
 - Use DRY (Don't Repeat Yourself) principle.

+- Each page will have its own cubit.